ahmetipkin/HatireSTM/README.md

 Based on OpenTrack's Hatire plugin and Arduino counterpart; I've implemented this.

 Generally other trackers use MPU9250 or similar sensors; but I found them quite hard to calibrate.
-For some reason they just didn't <track me well> :)
+For some reason they just didn't "track me well" :)

 Enter BNO055..
 I learned about this IC when looking for alternatives and I'm loving it!
 So easy to use and very accurate.
 A tad more pricy but still good.